-Artificial sweeteners added to food or drink has been known to cause a variety of physical reactions.
+Artificial sweeteners added to food or drink have been known to cause a variety of physical reactions.

 Aspartame is a dipeptide that is composed of phenylalanine and aspartic acid linked by a methyl ester bond.

-According to aspartame supporters, the methyl ester bond is not absorbed and is completely hydrolyzed in the intestines to yield the two constituent amino acids and free methanol.
+According to aspartame supporters, the methyl ester bond is not absorbed.

 Opponents suggest that the phenylalanine and methanol so released are still dangerous.

-They believe that the ongoing consumption of artificial sweetened drinks may cause metabolic acidosis and neurotoxicity.
+They believe that the ongoing consumption of artificially sweetened drinks may cause metabolic acidosis and neurotoxicity.

-It's also documented that people with an uncommon genetic disorder called phenylketonuria should not ever consume asparatame sweetener because long term studies show that people with this condition can't metabolize one of asparateme's ingredients.
+It's also documented that people with an uncommon genetic disorder called phenylketonuria should not ever consume aspartame sweeteners.
+Why?
+Because long-term studies show that people with this condition can't metabolize one of aspartame's ingredients.

-Note: To read more about both the Pros and Cons of Asparateme do a search on Goggle.com and enter the word asparatame.
+Note: To read more about both the Pros and Cons of Asparateme do a search on Goggle.com and enter the word aspartame.

 Artificial Sweeteners - Real Or Fake Danger

-Depending on what you read, on or off the Internet, the health and hair loss concerns linked to artificial sweeteners may be real of not.
+Depending on what you read, on or off the Internet, the health and hair loss concerns linked to artificial sweeteners may be real or not.

-While a group of concerned holistic physicians and practioners have been working hard to inform the public of the dangers of artificial sweeteners and their impact on hair loss and other health dangers, the industry behind the production of these products cry foul.
+A group of concerned holistic physicians and practitioners have been working hard to inform the public of the dangers of artificial sweeteners and their impact on hair loss and other health dangers.

 What To Drink Instead